-The WUN Global Challenge in Higher Education and Research (GHEAR) addresses the sources, mechanisms, and social structures that give rise to today’s higher education challenges, and works collaboratively across the network to propose reform policies for international research and education.
+The Global Higher Education and Research (GHEAR) Global Challenge addresses the sources, mechanisms, and social structures that give rise to today’s higher education challenges, and works to propose reform policies for international research and education.

 The Understanding Cultures Global Challenge is focused on decolonization as an overarching theme of sustainable development.

 The Responding to Climate Change Global Challenge addresses the catalysts, causes and consequences of climate change.